launix-de/memcp/README.md

 ### Features
 - <b>fast:</b> MemCP is built with parallelization in mind.
 The parallelization pattern is made for minimal overhead.
-- <b>efficient:</b> Compression is 1:5 (80% memory saving) compared to MySQL/MariaDB
+- <b>efficient:</b> The average compression ratio is 1:5 (80% memory saving) compared to MySQL/MariaDB
 - <b>modern:</b> MemCP is built for modern hardware with caches, NUMA memory, multicore CPUs, NVMe SSDs
 - <b>versatile:</b> Use it in big mainframes to gain analytical performance, use it in embedded systems to conserve flash lifetime
 - Columnar storage: Stores data column-wise instead of row-wise, which allows for better compression, faster query execution, and more efficient use of memory.
 - In-memory database: Stores all data in memory, which allows for extremely fast query execution.
 - Build fast REST APIs directly in the database (they are faster because there is no network connection / SQL layer in between)
 - OLAP and OLTP support: Can handle both online analytical processing (OLAP) and online transaction processing (OLTP) workloads.
-- Bit-packing and dictionary encoding: Uses bit-packing and dictionary encoding to achieve higher compression ratios for integer and string data types, respectively.
-- Delta storage: Maintains separate delta storage for updates and deletes, which allows for more efficient handling of OLTP workloads.
+- Compression: Lots of compression formats are supported like bit-packing and dictionary encoding
 - Scalability: Designed to scale on a single node with huge NUMA memory
 - Adjustable persistency: Decide whether you want to persist a table or not or to just keep snapshots of a period of time